narugo/steamweb-php-sdk/README.md

 ### Installation

-Manually install the Slim Framwork into your API proxy directory http://www.slimframework.com/install
+Manually install the Slim Framwork into your API proxy directory.
+You only need /Slim.

+http://www.slimframework.com/install

-Install Unirest for PHP from source from GitHub http://unirest.io/php.html
+Install Unirest for PHP from source from GitHub so that /Unirest and /Unirest.php sit in your API proxy directory.

+http://unirest.io/php.html

 Configuration